crispy-pepper/WRO_2024/README.md

 ##### Turning

-Our initial turning algorithm was simple in premise: when one of the walls was no longer detected, the robot would turn that direction.
+Our initial turning algorithm was simple in premise: when one of the walls was no longer detected, the robot would turn in that direction.
 In practice, this algorithm performed inadequately because when turning into a narrow section, the robot would not turn at a great enough angle and therefore veer too close to the wall.

 ```py